purduehackers/evergreen/events/passport-ceremonies/event.md

 1. Ask all participants to take their data page out.
 2. Cut out a strip of book tape an inch longer than the length of the data page and give it to the participants.
 3. Demonstrate to the participants how to apply the book tape to the data page[^1].
-4. Once the participants have applied the book tape, ask them to grab a ruler and an XActo knife.
+4. Once the participants have applied the book tape, ask them to grab a ruler and an X-Acto knife.
 5. Have the participants cut the data page along the edge of the printed page[^2].
 6. Round the corners of the data page and the stamp pages using the corner rounder on the `S` setting.
 7. Fold the data page and stamp pages in half, inward.
 Place each page inside the other such that the designs match.